cadams-bnl/SITE/README.md

 Website with React
+Commits:
+  1. Initalized repository
-1. Create 2 pages
+  2. Create 2 pages
-2. Added navigation bar, multiple pages (using both class and function components), and a color button
+  3. Added navigation bar, multiple pages (using both class and function components), and a color button
-3. Styled with bootstrap
+  4. Styled home with bootstrap
+  5. Continued to style home with bootstrap/custom css